AustinBrunkhorst/snooz/README.md

   - Tested on Raspberry Pi 4 w/ Home Assistant **0.117**

 ### HACS
-1. Copy `custom_components/snooz/*` to your `custom_components` folder in Home Assistant
+1. Copy `custom_components/snooz/*` to `custom_components/snooz` in your Home Assistant configuration directory
-2. Add a fan to your `configuration.yaml` with the platform `snooz` and MAC address of your SNOOZ device
+2. Add a `fan` entry to your `configuration.yaml` with the platform `snooz` and MAC address of your SNOOZ device
 2. Restart Home Assistant

 New to HACS?
 [Learn more][hacsinstall]

+### Snooz MAC Address
+SNOOZ broadcasts on bluetooth with the name `Snooz-FFFF` where `FFFF` is the last 2 bytes in its MAC address.

+- You should be able to inspect the full address once you connect to it on Android or iOS (via the Bluetooth Devices system menu).
+- If you are adventurous, the linux command [bluetoothctl][bluetoothctl] can be used to find a deviced similar to `Snooz-FFFF`.

+***Note**: Two devices are broadcasted under a name like `Snooz-FFFF`.
+One of them does not work properly, so you may need to try both.*

 ## Configuration